Jared1989/Free-Style/PLANNING.md

 As a sports gambler who desires to increase his/her odds of winning bets, the user can benefit from a tool that performs statistical analysis to determine which Major League Baseball team has the best odds of winning its daily matchup.
 The application specifically addresses the needs of a gambler in a survivor pool.

 In the survivor pool, the goal is to correctly select the winner of one game each day.
-No team can be selected more than once.
 The pool ends for the gambler with one of the following outcomes:
 1. The gambler loses a bet
 2. All other gamblers have lost a bet
 3. The gambler and at least one other competitor correctly select 30 winners in a row